Tamiami, Florida: Name

 The name Tamiami is a portmanteau of the phrase "Tampa to Miami".
 The Tamiami Trail, a roadway that goes through the Everglades, connecting the two cities, was the reason for this combination.
 The CDP is pronounced the same way its namesake is (the Tamiami Trail), which is "tammy-ammy" (/ˈtæmiˌæmi/), not "tam-my-ammy" (/ˈtæmˌmaɪˈæmi/).

 Geography

-Tamiami is located 14 mi west of downtown Miami at (25.754945, -80.403611).
+Tamiami is located 14 mi west of downtown Miami.
 It is bordered to the east by Sweetwater and Westchester, to the southeast by Westwood Lakes, and to the south by Kendale Lakes.
 U.S. Route 41, the Tamiami Trail, passes through the center of the community, leading east into Miami and west through the Everglades 95 mi to Naples.
 Tampa is an additional 160 mi north beyond Naples.

 According to the United States Census Bureau, the Tamiami CDP has a total area of 7.4 sqmi, of which 0.4 sqmi, or 5.16%, are water.